CALL NOW: 301-656-6398

-The risks of wound problems are always present with tummy tuck surgery and the problems with wound healing increase in those patients who smoke and in those patients who have had incisions in their abdomen from other operations.
+The risks of wound problems are always present with tummy tuck surgery.
+Problems with wound healing increase in those patients who smoke and in those patients who have had incisions in their abdomen from other operations.
 This is particularly true for patients who have had upper abdominal incisions, which are placed in the horizontal direction, such as an old gallbladder surgical incision.

-Surgery can be done as an in or out patient, and can be done under general or spinal anesthesia.
-Results can be quite dramatic with a narrower waist and a long lasting trim figure!
+Surgery can be done as an in-or outpatient procedure and can be done under general or spinal anesthesia.
+Results can be quite dramatic with a narrower waist and a long-lasting trim figure!

 How Much Does a Tummy Tuck in Fulton Cost?